Delhi School of Economics: Constituents

-Prof. Ram Singh, director of the Institute of eminence, Delhi School of Economics has been recently appointed to the Monetary Policy Committee (MPC) of Reserve Bank of India, chaired by the Governor Sanjay Malhotra.

 Department of Economics

 Among the faculty at the department of economics have been the likes of V.K.R.V.
 Rao, B.N.
 Ganguly and K.N.
-Raj (all three of whom went on to serve as vice-chancellors at the University of Delhi), Amartya Sen (Nobel Laureate), Manmohan Singh (the former Indian Prime Minister and also the key architect of the economic reforms since 1991), Sukhomoy Chakravarty (who was chief economic advisor), Jagdish Bhagwati, Kaushik Basu, Arjun Kumar Sengupta, Partha Sen, Raj Krishna, Syed Mohammad Ali, the economic historian Tapan Raychaudhuri and others.
+Raj (all three of whom went on to serve as vice-chancellors at the University of Delhi), Amartya Sen (Nobel Laureate), Manmohan Singh (the former Indian Prime Minister and also the key architect of the economic reforms since 1991), Sukhomoy Chakravarty (who was chief economic advisor), Jagdish Bhagwati, Sat Parashar, Kaushik Basu, Arjun Kumar Sengupta, Partha Sen, Raj Krishna, Syed Mohammad Ali, the economic historian Tapan Raychaudhuri and others.

 The department has been associated with three important journals over the years.
 It publishes the Indian Economic Review, several faculty members edit the Indian Economic and Social History Review, and for many years it housed the Journal of Quantitative Economics.

 Prof. Rohini Somanathan is currently the head of the department.

-The department currently offers a MA and a PhD in Economics.
+The department currently offers a MA and a PhD in economics.

 Department of Geography

 Professor V.K.R.V.
 Rao, the university's vice-chancellor at the time, took the initiative to create the Department of Geography in October 1959.
 George Kuriyan, a renowned geographer, was the first professor and the founder of the department.
 He was followed in 1966 by V.L.S.
 Prakasa Rao, who served as the department's head until 1973.
 During this period, the department acquired a distinctive identity in India and abroad.
 In 1976, the department was renamed as the Department of Geography owing to the widening of scope of teaching and research activity in not only human, but also physical aspects of Geography.
 The Faculty members undertake research projects from various agencies including University Grants Commission, Indian Council of Social Science Research, Council for Scientific and Industrial Research, Indo-Canadian Shastri Institute and Ministries of Government of India, which include Indian Space Research Organization, Department of Science and Technology and the Planning Commission.

 Prof. Anindita Data is currently serving Head of the department, making history as the first female to hold a full term in this role.
-She is also the first South Asian women to be elected for Vice President, International Geographical Union (IGU).
+She is also the first South Asian women to be elected for vice president, International Geographical Union (IGU).

-The department currently offers a MA and PhD in Geography.
+The department currently offers a MA and PhD in geography.